jacklynlxq/AI_Assignment/README.md

 (ii) you can stay in hotels with any star.\
 (iii) you can eat food of any price.\
 (iv) you can visit as many tourist spots as you want.\
-(v) you can travel in any kind of transportation you preferred.\
+(v) you can travel in any kind of transportation you preferred.

-In the program, the user can load a dataframe which consists of the package of the offered options.\
+In the program, the user can load a dataframe which consists of the package of the offered options.

-The following is an example of an expected user input.\
+The following is an example of an expected user input.

 Data frame loaded (per day):
 ![vacationProblemDataframe](https://github.com/jacklynlxq/AI_Assignment/blob/master/images/vacationProblemDataframe.PNG)

-Amount of money: 20,000\
+• Amount of money: 20,000\
-Lower boundary of combination = (1,1,1,1)\
+• Lower boundary of combination = (1,1,1,1)\
 (i.e.: Hotel: 50 bucks, Food: 100 bucks, TouristSpot: 100 bucks, KindOfTransportation: 10 bucks)\
-Upper boundary of combination = (4,6,6,6) - User wants to pay less for hotel\
+• Upper boundary of combination = (4,6,6,6) - User wants to pay less for hotel\
 (i.e.: Hotel: 400 bucks, Food: 500 bucks, TouristSpot: 250 bucks, KindOfTransportation: 50 bucks)\
-Population Size = 500\
+• Population Size = 500

 The following shows the summary of the result of the genetic algorithm\
 ![vacationProblemGAExample](https://github.com/jacklynlxq/AI_Assignment/blob/master/images/vacationProblemGAExample.PNG)

-The best solution found is a combination of [3, 5, 5, 5]. \
+• The best solution found is a combination of [3, 5, 5, 5]. \
 (i.e.: Hotel: 200 bucks, Food: 500 bucks, TouristSpot: 250 bucks, KindOfTransportation: 50 bucks)\
-The amount added from this combination is 1070, which is the highest possible amount closest to 20,000. \
+• The amount added from this combination is 1070, which is the highest possible amount closest to 20,000. \
-The possible number of vacation days according to this combination is 18 as returned by the program.\
+• The possible number of vacation days according to this combination is 18 as returned by the program.\
-The following graph shows the fitness value of the generated solutions each generation
+• The following graph shows the fitness value of the generated solutions each generation
 ![vacationProblemGAResult](https://github.com/jacklynlxq/AI_Assignment/blob/master/images/vacationProblemGAResult.PNG)